connectrpc/connectrpc.com/docs/governance/rfc/001-python-implementation.md

-# 001-Python Client
+# 001-Python Implementation

-I would like to propose adding an official Python ConnectRPC client.
+I would like to propose adding an official Python ConnectRPC implementation.
 I propose a full server and client implementation that supports both threaded I/O and asyncio, targeting modern Python (TBD what versions, but as of today Python 3.12 is current).

 Server implementation will target [WSGI](https://peps.python.org/pep-3333/) and [ASGI](https://asgi.readthedocs.io/en/latest/) specifications.